The Tectonic Shift: Re-Engineering the Sapphic Enemies-to-Lovers Arc

 A Case Study in Ruin: Sarah Waters’s Fingersmith

-Waters completely bypasses The Misunderstanding Masquerade.
-Sue and Maud do not dislike each other over a petty grievance; they are structurally positioned to annihilate one another.
-Sue, a thief from the London slums, is planted in Maud’s wealthy household to help a con man seduce Maud, steal her fortune, and commit her to a madhouse.
-Maud, however, is secretly plotting to commit Sue to the madhouse in her place to secure her own freedom.
+Sue and Maud are not divided by a petty grievance; they participate in schemes that place them in structural opposition.
+Sue, a thief from the London slums, is planted in Maud’s wealthy household to help a con man seduce Maud, steal her fortune, and commit her to an asylum.
+Maud, however, is secretly plotting to have Sue committed in her place to secure her own freedom.

 The Eroticism of the Lowered Sword